croaky/webstack/render-ruby-sinatra/README.md

   "By default, Render uses the latest LTS version of Ruby" but using `ruby "~> 3"` in the `Gemfile` resulted in build errors:
   "Your Ruby version is 2.6.8, but your Gemfile specified ~> 3".
+* Databases are backed up daily, not continuously.
+* HA databases are not available.